eastgenomics/eggd_pandora/README.md

 The pandora.sh script then inputs this JSON to the push_to_decipher.py script which reformats this information and submits it to DECIPHER

 ## What does this app output?
 This app creates a DECIPHER patient record for a case in OpenCGA and adds HPO phenotype terms and intepreted variants.
 The eggd_pandora app will create a new proband patient record in DECIPHER if the patient does not already exist, or add the variants to an existing patient.
+The app outputs a URL that links to the new or updated patient record in DECIPHER.

 ## This app was made by East GLH